VeruGHub/easyclimate/docs/articles/points-df-mat-sf.md

 ## Example 3: Introducing coordinates as simple feature objects

-Here we introduce coordinates as a `sf` object, and retrieve minimum temperature for a single day (1 January 2001):
+Here we introduce coordinates as a `sf` object, and retrieve minimum temperature for a single day (1 January 2001) and mean temperature of a single year (2001):

 ``` r
 library(sf)